-The PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
-These include the right to:
+PPRA affords parents certain rights regarding the conduct of surveys, collection and use of information for marketing purposes and certain physical exams.
+These include, but are not limited to, the right to:

-- Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED)- - 1.
-Political affiliations or beliefs of the student or student's parent; - 2.
+- Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED)- - Political affiliations or beliefs of the student or student's parent or guardian; - 2.
 Mental or psychological problems of the student or student's family; - 3.
 Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
-Critical appraisals of others with whom respondents have close family relationships; - Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
 Religious practices, affiliations, or beliefs of the student or parents; or - 8.
 Income, other than as required by law to determine program eligibility. - •Receive notice and an opportunity to opt a student out of - - 1.
 Any other protected information survey, regardless of funding; - 2.
-Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and marketing or to sell or otherwise distribute the information to others.
+Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others. - •Inspect, upon request and before administration or use - - Protected information surveys of students and surveys created by a third party; - Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - 3.
+Instructional material used as part of the educational curriculum.